 Pursuant to Nev.
 Rev. Stat.
-Ann. § 432.200(1) (Duties of law enforcement agency receiving report of missing child; request for and use of identifying information; notification that child is found or returned), "1.
+Ann. § 432.200(1) (Duties of law en-forcement agency receiving report of missing child; request for and use of identifying information; notification that child is found or returned), "1.
 A law enforcement agency shall accept every report of a missing child which is submitted to the agency, including, but not limited to, a report made by telephone.
-Upon receipt of such a report, the agency shall immediately conduct a preliminary investigation and classify the cause of the disappearance of the child as "runaway," "abducted by the parent of the child," "abducted by a stranger" or "cause of disappearance unknown," and shall:(a) Transmit all available information about the child to the Clearinghouse within 36 hours after the report is received; (b) Immediately notify such persons and make such inquiries concerning the missing child as the agency deems necessary; . . . (d) Enter into the National Crime Information Center's Missing Person File, as miscellaneous information, any person reasonably believed to have unlawfully abducted or detained the missing child, or aided or abetted the unlawful abduction or detention."
+Upon receipt of such a report, the agency shall immediately conduct a preliminary inves-tigation and classify the cause of the disappearance of the child as "runaway," "abducted by the parent of the child," "abducted by a stranger" or "cause of disappearance unknown," and shall:(a) Trans¬mit all available information about the child to the Clearinghouse within 36 hours after the report is received; (b) Immediately no-tify such persons and make such inquiries concerning the missing child as the agency deems necessary; . . . (d) Enter into the National Crime Information Center's Missing Person File, as miscellaneous information, any person reasonably believed to have unlawfully ab-ducted or detained the missing child, or aided or abetted the un-lawful abduction or detention."
 Nev.
 Rev. Stat.
-Ann. § 432.200(4) requires the law enforcement agency to transmit information of a recovered child to the national Crime Information Center and Clearinghouse.
+Ann. § 432.200(4) requires the law enforcement agency to transmit information of a recovered child to the National Crime Information Center and Clearinghouse.
+Pursuant to Nev.
+Rev, Stat.
+Ann. § 432B.165 (Authority of agency which provides child welfare services and other entities to provide information to assist in locating a missing child; information not confidential), child welfare agencies must promptly report missing children who have been in agency custody.
+Nev.
+Rev, Stat.
+Ann. § 432B.165 states, An agency which provides child welfare services that receives information concerning a child who has been placed in the custody of the agency who is missing, including, without limitation, a child who has run away or has been abducted, shall report the information to the appropriate law enforcement agency as soon as practicable, but not later than 24 hours after receiving such information, for investigation pursuant to NRS 432.200.